Development in AL

 Compiling and deploying

 Extensions are compiled as .app package files.
 The .app package file can be deployed to the Dynamics 365 Business Central server.
 An .app package contains the various artifacts that deliver the new functionality to the Dynamics 365 Business Central deployment as well as a manifest that specifies the name, publisher, version, and other attributes of the extension.
-For information about the manifest, see JSON Files.
+For information about the manifest files, see JSON Files.

 Submitting your app

 When all development and testing is done, you can submit your extension package to AppSource.
 Before you submit the extension package, we encourage you to read the checklist to help facilitating the validation.
 For more information, see Checklist for Submitting Your App.
+To get code validation helping you to bring your extension package to AppSource, you can enable the AppSourceCop code analyzer.
+For more information, see Using the Code Analysis Tool.